appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 Despite having extensive permissions, the Instance Administrator role in Appsmith cannot perform the following tasks:

-- Inability to access or update individual workspaces or app content.
-This means that Instance Administrators cannot view or edit the specific content within each workspace or app, such as queries, datasources, or their configurations.
 - Inability to execute actions that require workspace-level permissions, such as creating, editing, or deleting apps within a workspace.

 ## Default Role for All Users